Allocations sees a world where myriad, smaller private equity funds are the norm – TechCrunch

 The startup also shared a host of performance metrics, including that it reached a $4.6 million revenue run rate in June, and a $6 million bookings run rate in the same month.

 Allocations also told TechCrunch that it has posted 28% monthly revenue growth over the last 12 months.
 With metrics like that, our curiosity was piqued.
 What is Allocations building that is attracting so much early demand?
-And how does the company’s thesis regarding the future of private equity funds intersect with micro-venture funds themselves?
+And how does the company’s thesis regarding the future of private equity funds intersect with microventure funds themselves?

 What Allocations does